syssecfsu/witty-docs/content/docs/vm.md

 ![img](/static/img/adapter2.png)

 After this, start the VM and list all the adaptors using the command `ifconfig` in a terminal.
 Look for the adaptor with an IP address starting with `192.168.`.
 You should be able to ssh into the guest using this IP address from the host.
+Follow the instruction [here]({{< relref "/docs/install" >}}) to install and use WiTTY.

 {{< hint info>}}
 If the host runs Windows, make sure virtualbox host adapter is not disabled in the Windows network settings if VirtualBox cannot find the host-only Ethernet adapter.